Six Years Later, Camp Owners Continue to Delay Justice

 Forbes said they both knew that this was the only way justice could be served, despite no manner of money or any other resource being worthy of Roxie’s life.

-Forbes said this is precisely the kind of “talking out of both sides of her mouth” that he has repeatedly witnessed from DiMassa and her father since he said their grossly negligent and willful acts killed Roxie in their small summer camp swimming pool.
-Forbes was sickened but not surprised that DiMassa would leverage the devastation of thousands of lives for her own public relations purposes.
+Forbes said this is precisely the kind of “manipulative, talking out of both sides of her mouth” that he has repeatedly witnessed from the family since their grossly negligent and willful acts caused Roxie to due in their small summer camp swimming pool.
+Forbes was sickened but not surprised that the family would leverage the devastation of thousands of lives affected by the fires for their own public relations purposes.

-Although, Forbes’s wife Elena asked that Forbes do everything possible to take the DiMassa property from them, he said he and they would have never done so if, in exchange, the DiMassas demanded his silence about his discovery of their apparent intentional, fraudulent acts that killed Roxie.
+Although, Forbes’s wife Elena asked that Forbes do everything possible to take the camp property from the owners in their lawsuit, he said he would never do so knowing that the camp-owning family would continue to demand his silence about his investigation of Roxie’s death, including their intentional, fraudulent acts, according to legal documents and an abundance of evidence.

 The federal judge has set a final trial date of January 13, 2026.
 While the federal court bars cameras or recordings, Forbes plans on taking copious notes, which he will publicly release only after a jury renders its verdict.
 Forbes said he will do so because the trial has national legislative and policy implications related to his widely known camp safety advocacy efforts at Meow Meow Foundation.